Ever since Razor scooters hit the market in 2000, they’ve been practically synonymous with childhood fun.

 Get the A6 for riding on good pavement.
 It’s very similar to most of the others, but the larger wheels create a slightly smoother ride.

-It also tends to vibrate and rattle a slightly less (which is the most annoying thing about other models with hard wheels).
+It also vibrates and rattles slightly less than some (which is the most annoying thing about other models with hard wheels).
 However, it weighs an extra ~1.5 lbs and has a slightly larger folded size than the “baseline” A5 Lux.

 Understand that even 10″ urethane wheels are still not suitable for rough terrain or wet weather.
 For those circumstances, you’re better off with the A5 Air.